-The School Secretary (or, in their absence, ET) must take the registers and visitors' book.
+The office administrator (or in their absence Head of School) must take the registers and visitors book.

 Staff must report to the senior member of staff to confirm whether or not all of their pupils/visitors/volunteers, etc are safely out of the building.